 I travelled in and out of Mostar until I decided to live there.
 I directed the Film Klub Mostar and worked inside the Cultural Center Abraševic for two years.
 I then moved to Sarajevo and was cultural attachée of the French Embassy for 2 years until I called it quit and headed back to France.

-I travel to Mostar and Bosnia-Herzegovina as much as I can which is never enough and intend to go back live there soon as my PhD will be a formidable excuse for that.
+I travel to Mostar and Bosnia-Herzegovina as much as I can which is never enough.